Big Data Adoption Trends in 2024

 Big brands will track when a person entered and left the store, how he/she moved inside, and the key areas that they visited.

-By use of these analytics along with some basic demographic data, stores will optimize their in-store experience.
+By using these analytics along with some basic demographic data, stores will optimize their in-store experience.

 Manufacturing industry